 Anne Frank: The Diary of a Young Girl, is the real-life diary of Anne Frank, a Jewish teenager who, along with her family, hid from the Nazis during World War II.
 She died in a concentration camp, and her diary was published posthumously.
 It has been challenged by various organizations in the U.S., including members of the Alabama State Textbook Committee, who contended it was a "real downer."
 Many states, including Michigan, have tried to ban the book, saying it is "too pornographic."

 #7 on The Best Books for Teens

-#58 on The Greatest American Novelssee more on The Diary of a Young Girl
+#27 on Books That Changed My Lifesee more on The Diary of a Young Girl

 Widely acknowledged as one of the best American novels ever written, this 1884 novel by Mark Twain nevertheless provokes ongoing debate over whether it reinforces racial stereotypes.
 The "n-word" is used 242 times in the entire novel, leading one school administrator to brand it the "most grotesque example of racism I’ve ever seen in my life."
 It is frequently banned and challenged.